utxotools/defensio-miner-windows-python/README.md

 # Welcome to DefensioMiner! 🚀

-Thank you for trying out **DefensioMiner**, a high-performance, multi-process miner for the Defensio network.
+Thank you for trying out **DefensioMiner**, a high-performance, multi-process miner for the Defensio Token.

 ## Getting Started